-(1) The competent authority may, by way of ancillary conditions to the building permit for a construction work that is located in a public water body and that has or does not have a permanent connection to the shore, in addition to the conditions contained in the General Part of this Code, establish:

-1) the time limit for demolishing the construction work and removing it from the public water body, and the related conditions, or

-2) conditions connected to the use and operation mode of the construction work.

-(2) The competent authority refuses to issue the building permit for a construction work that is located in a public water body and that has or does not have a permanent connection to the shore, in addition to the conditions contained in the General Part of this Code, under the conditions provided in § 223 of the Water Act.
-[RT I, 22.02.2019, 1 - entry into force 01.10.2019]
+- (1) The competent authority may, by way of ancillary conditions to the building permit for a construction work which is to be situated in a public water body and which will not have a permanent connection to the shore, in addition to the conditions contained in the General Part of this Code, establish: - 1) the time limit for demolishing the construction work and removing it from the public water body, and the related conditions, or - 2) conditions connected to the use and operation mode of the construction work. - (2) The competent authority refuses to issue a building permit for a construction work which is to be situated in a public water body and which will, or will not, have a permanent connection to the shore, in addition to the conditions contained in the General Part of this Code, under the conditions provided by § 1133.
+[RT I, 27.04.2022, 1 entry into force 07.05.2022] - (3) [Repealed RT I, 27.04.2022, 1 entry into force 07.05.2022]

-(3) The building permit for building a construction work that is located in a public water body and that does not have a permanent connection to the shore is valid for ten years.